1CoolDavid/ACPI-Backlight/README.md

 # ACPI-Backlight-Manager
-A simple program for adjusting the backlight of a computer through the ACPI kernel module
+A simple program for adjusting backlight through the ACPI kernel module